96 Points - James Halliday, Wine Companion

 Young vines planted '13, destemmed, short skin contact, basket-pressed, fermented in old oak, matured for 3 months in oak, then 2 months in tank.
 The longest, most slender bottle sends a message.
 The vinification has worked very well indeed, the clarity of fruit expression and overall balance very impressive.
 Lime and Granny Smith apple fruit flavours have a fine backbone of acidity.

-95 Points - The Wine Front
+95 Points - Mike Bennie, The Wine Front

-High tension riesling of precision and quiet complexity.
+High tension Riesling of precision and quiet complexity.
 Has a muted perfume of green apple, lime, slate, tonic water.
 Delicious start and understated.
 The palate is where the rush is – a racy, precise thrust of tightly wound yet succulent lime-mineral-steel feeling, with just a hint of oatmeal or nuttiness underlying.
 It’s so delicious.
 Riesling enthusiasts will find this a blast.
 Instantly a wine in my top-of-pack mob for the variety.

-93 Points - Wine Reviewer
+93 Points - Patrick Eckel, Wine Reviewer

 The wine was produced from estate fruit, basket pressed and aged in old oak.
 A little residual sugar was kept in the wine but it’s slinked into the background doing its job providing a counterpoint to the wines mineral, taut acidity.

 A nose of jasmine, lime and the faintest touch of picked ginger.
 The palate has beautiful balance with slate like acidity giving impressive lines, in terms of citrus fruits the wine very much sits on the lime side of the spectrum.
 There is a chalkiness to finish with flashes of jasmine returning to add complexity.